IGNITE-XD/Simple-bot-by-IGNITE-XD/README.md

 # Simple-bot-by-IGNITE-999
 By IGNITE 999

-A Fun And Simple Bot By IGNIE 999!
+A Fun And Simple Bot By IGNITE 999!

 step1 : Type 'npm i' on console of replit!